Home » Are You an e-Tattler at Work?

 Prioritize “Need to Know”

-Only Cc: others when it is important that they be kept informed.
-Not just because you want them to know.
-But because it is truly important that they know.
-Two different standards there.
+Only Cc others when they must be informed, not just because you want them to know, but because they must know.
+There are two different standards there.

-Rather go talk to the person whose behavior you are not happy about.
-Have a good old fashioned in person discussion.
-If that doesn’t work, make an appointment to have a meeting with your supervisor about the situation.
+Instead, talk to the person whose behavior you are not happy about.
+Have a good old-fashioned in-person discussion.
+If that doesn’t work, make an appointment to meet with your supervisor about the situation.

-What you do not do is blend personal gripes or ulterior motives via Cc: (or worse BCc:).
-Only Cc: those associates who are involved in the conversation and need to be aware of the issues currently being discussed because the information could directly impact them.
+What you do not do is blend personal gripes or ulterior motives via Cc (or worse, BCc).
+Only Cc those associates involved in the conversation must be aware of the issues discussed because the information could directly impact them.

 Professionals Do Not e-Tattle

-Consider what that approach may say about you if you jump to Cc: the next in command every time you do not agree with a comment or when you do not get a response as fast as you like from a coworker?
-You make it pretty clear that you are unable to work in a team environment.
+Consider what that approach may say about you if you jump to Cc, the next in command, whenever you disagree with a comment or do not get a response as fast as you like from a coworker.
+You make it clear that you cannot work in a team environment.

-When used to tattle or CYA, Cc:’ing rarely accomplishes anything other than creating unnecessary emails and in most cases only serves to negatively reflect upon you.
+When used to tattle or CYA, Cc’ing rarely accomplishes anything other than creating unnecessary emails and, in most cases, only serves to reflect upon you negatively.

 Share the knowledge!